airbnb/chronon/docs/source/getting_started/Tutorial.md

 Includes:
 - Example implementation of the main API components for defining features - `GroupBy` and `Join`.
 - The workflow for authoring these entities.
-- The workflow for backfilling training data.
+- The workflow for back-filling training data.
--

 Does not include:
 - A deep dive on the various concepts and terminologies in Chronon.
 For that, please see the [Introductory](https://chronon-ai.pages.dev/Introduction) documentation.